Preschool teacher sentenced over playground fighting video

-COLUMBUS, Ohio (AP) - Authorities say a former teacher at an Ohio preschool accused of recording and posting a video online of children fighting at the school playground has been sentenced to three weekends in jail on 14 endangering children counts.
+COLUMBUS, Ohio (AP) - Authorities say a former Ohio preschool teacher accused of recording and posting a video online of children fighting at the school playground has been sentenced to three weekends in jail on 14 endangering children counts.

 The Columbus Dispatch reports 31-year-old Chavay Jessie, also known as Chavay Williams, was sentenced Monday in Franklin County Municipal Court.
-The video posted on Snapchat in 2018 showed children fighting at Playtime Pre-School where the Columbus woman was teaching.
+The video posted on Snapchat in 2018 showed children fighting at Playtime Pre-School in Columbus where she worked.
 The video contained emojis including a boxing glove and showed children crying and trying to escape.

-Jessie told authorities she wanted to document the chaos for parents and administrators, but doesn’t know how the video got on social media.
+The Columbus woman told authorities she wanted to document the chaos for parents and administrators, but doesn’t know how the video got on social media.

 A person at a phone listing for her attorney, Sallynda Rothchild Dennison, declined to comment.